-- Ensure meaningful involvement is contextually appropriate and spans across design and planning stages as well as implementation, monitoring and evaluation. - Create enabling environments for sustained participation, particularly from marginalised groups, by countering barriers and addressing power imbalances and inequalities.
-Share knowledge with people living with NCDs in culturally appropriate and accessible ways, such as using local languages, and enable people living with NCDs to feel confident in participating, sharing their views free of judgement, stigma, or discrimination. - Clearly define and agree upfront the purpose for involvement, roles, responsibilities, and expectations to build trust, commitment, and mutual accountability.
-Provide feedback on results of involvement and involve people living with NCDs in regular evaluation of such efforts. - Develop transparent selection strategies that ensure the legitimacy of people living with NCDs as representatives and seek to engage a diverse range of constituencies/ themes/ experiences/expertise/ backgrounds. - Strengthen the capacities of people living with NCDs through appropriate training, information, background, resources, technology etc to ensure their successful involvement. - Provide support (such as logistics and financial support as feasible) to people living with NCDs in an equitable way to ensure that involvement is recognised, valued and accessible to all, leaving no one behind. - Use person-centred and inclusive language which respects the dignity and preferences of those being referred to. - Ensure sustained community engagement by supporting civil society organisations, connect people living with NCDs with the communities they represent and multiply the impact of involvement.
+- Demonstrate high level leadership and commitment to meaningful involvement with an organisational culture that recognises the value of lived experiences and of community engagement.
+Formally embed meaningful involvement in organisational policies and processes, with the resources and internal capacities needed to sustain it. - Identify, create, and formalise opportunities for meaningful involvement of people living with NCDs, including in governance and decision-making roles, of policies, programmes, services, and all aspects of the NCD response that affect them. - Ensure meaningful involvement is contextually appropriate and spans across design and planning stages as well as implementation, monitoring and evaluation. - Create enabling environments for sustained participation, particularly from marginalised groups, by countering barriers and addressing power imbalances, inequalities, and inequities.
+Share knowledge with people living with NCDs in culturally appropriate and accessible ways, such as using local languages and partnering with local services, and enable people living with NCDs to feel confident in participating, sharing their views free of judgement, stigma, or discrimination. - Clearly define and agree upfront the purpose for involvement, roles, responsibilities, and expectations to build trust, commitment, and mutual accountability.
+Provide feedback on results of involvement and involve people living with NCDs in regular evaluation of such efforts. - Develop transparent selection strategies that ensure the legitimacy of people living with NCDs as representatives and seek to engage a diverse range of constituencies/ themes/ experiences/expertise/backgrounds. - Strengthen the capacities of people living with NCDs through appropriate training, information, background, resources, technology etc to ensure their successful involvement. - Provide support (such as logistics and financial support as feasible) to people living with NCDs in an equitable way to ensure that involvement is recognised, valued and accessible to all, leaving no-one behind.

+- Use person-centred and inclusive language which respects the dignity and preferences of those being referred to. - Ensure sustained community engagement8 by supporting civil society organisations, connect people living with NCDs with the communities they represent and multiply the impact of involvement.

-We reiterate that meaningful involvement acknowledges the diverse knowledge, experience and perspective of [people living with NCDs] to co-design, inform and support implementation, governance, and evaluation.
+We reiterate that meaningful involvement acknowledges the diverse knowledge, experience and perspective of [people living with NCDs]... to co-design, inform and support implementation, governance, and evaluation9.

 The commitments made in this Global Charter, when fully realised, will help to achieve a collective vision of health for all, with no one left behind.

 Join us in helping make this happen.